hojak/contao_vb_league/README.md

 contao_vb_league
 ================

-Contao Extension to embed tables and results of german volleyball leagues via iframe into the webpage
+Contao Extension to embed result tables and game results of german volleyball leagues via iframe into the webpage.

+Currently only the scoring service of WVV and the DVV Sams server are supported.

 Licence: LGPL v3, see LICENCE file
 Author: Holger Janßen <contao_dev@holgerjanssen.de>